-Welcome back to another deep dive into some the most amazing drums in the world.
+Welcome back to another deep dive into some of the most amazing drums from around the world.
 Before we start I would like to thanks Damien Rabillon, ASBA’s America’s Account executive, for reaching out and giving me the opportunity to demo this snare drum.
 This was a great honor and I had a lot of fun checking this snare drum out.
 Now, let’s not waste any more time and get into the history and review of ASBA drums.

 Maison ASBA, but I just like saying ASBA, was founded by Alfred Boudard, a musician and inventor, in 1927 in Limeil Brévannes (near Paris).

 ASBA is the acronym that stand for “Alfred and Simone Boudard Accessories” which was their original name before shortening it to ASBA.
 They where primarily known for a lot of their major inventions including some of the very first instrument stands.
 Additionally, the workshop also manufactured mouthpieces for trumpets and sound effects instruments for theatrical performances.